There are still places available on this course to start in September 2016 – apply now through UCAS Extra

 You will study this course on NTU's City site, based in Nottingham city centre.

-Our Fashion Design studios are based in the Bonington building, a dedicated Art and Design building.
+Our Costume Design and Making facilities are based in the Bonington building, a dedicated Art and Design building.
 You may have some lectures in other buildings across the campus, including our recently renovated Newton building.

 View the full course specification